k-chhajer/gaitanalysis/README.md

 To access the dataset, we would like to request the reader to kindly reach out to the original authors directly.

 ## Testing Dataset
-Team collected our own data using the Sensor Logger on the iPhone which was used for model selection.
+Team collected our own data using the Sensor Logger on the iPhone which was used for model selection (validation).

 Testing was done using the MobiFall and MobiAct Datasets, containing different types of FALLs and ADL samples recorded using a Samsung S3 phone.
 For more information, kindly access: https://bmi.hmu.gr/the-mobifall-and-mobiact-datasets-2/